 Doing Business ranks Moldova in 48th place with 74.4 points.
 Moldova performs best on such indicators as starting a business (ranked 13th), paying taxes (ranked 33rd), trading across borders (ranked 38th), and protecting minority investors (ranked 45th).
-However, as in previous years, the biggest problem which affects the overall score is construction permits where Moldova is ranked 156th; although this shows a slight improvement compared to 2018 (when it ranked 165).386 tions Index for Moldova averaged 29.65 points from 1999 until 2018, which shows that there has been a minor improvement, however, it was insignificant to change the business environment.
+However, as in previous years, the biggest problem which affects the overall score is construction permits where Moldova is ranked 156th; although this shows a slight improvement compared to 2018 (when it ranked 165).

 The business environment is also considered unfavorable due to the widely held perception that courts are corrupt and there is a high level of corruption in the country.
-The Corruption Perceptions Index ranks Moldova 117th out of 180 countries.387 The Transparency International Corruption Percep-
+The Corruption Perceptions Index ranks Moldova 117th out of 180 countries.
+The Transparency International Corruption Perceptions Index for Moldova averaged 29.65 points from 1999 until 2018, which shows that there has been a minor improvement, however, it was insignificant to change the business environment.

 Moldova's economic and trade activity is strongly tied to the European Union.
-The National Statistical Bureau of Moldova reports388 that in 2018, Moldova exported 68.8% to the EU, amounting to USD 1.9 billion.
+The National Statistical Bureau of Moldova reports that in 2018, Moldova exported 68.8% to the EU, amounting to USD 1.9 billion.
 The value of exports to the EU increased to 16.6% compared to 2017.
-The rest of the exports went to CIS states (15.4%) and to other countries
+The rest of the exports went to CIS states (15.4%) and to other countries (15.8%).

-(15.8%).
 The main exports' growth was recorded with Romania (+31.9%), Italy (+31.2%), Germany (+32.4%), Turkey (+2.1%), Switzerland (+38.9%), Ukraine (+22.6%), and Czech Republic (+43.0%).